mmar80/base-i3-dotfiles/README.md

 ## How does this work?

 Xinit invokes i3 in the .zshrc file, which along with .zshenv, are sourced on boot and new shell creation in Zsh.

+## Common problems

+- Errors when launching Neovim

+Make sure the Lua dev headers are installed.
+Run :PlugInstall to install the lsp-config plugin.

+- Error in status bar

+Make sure `i3status` is installed.